 Points are awarded to the car number that is registered at the pit gate for the day's race.
 There will be no interchanging of numbers during the day's program.

 Being found guilty of running illegally, the offending car will lose all points for that day.
-Being found guilty of second offense at any future race during the season, the offending car will lose all points gained to that point, any points that day may also be suspended.
+Being found guilty of second offense at any future race during the season, the offending car will lose all points gained to that point during the season, and any points that day may also be suspended.

 No cars are to be removed from speedway grounds for 30 minutes after completion of the day's program.
 Any car leaving the track will lose its points for the day, unless special permission has been given.

 In main events only car starters change starting positions for any reason deemed necessary.
 Decisions are final and not to be disputed.
 Rookies, meaning any person who has never oval raced in that class before, must start at the rear of the pack for the first 3 race meets; they will not receive passing points.

 Tech-man's decision can only be appealed and possibly overruled by official protest to PGARA.

 Cars may only enter or re-enter race during yellow flag and (or) at the discretion of the back strait flag person.

 In order to receive points for a race, the car must take the first green flag of the race.